William Douglas (boxer)

 William "Dynamite" Douglas (21 March 1940 – 7 October 1999) was an American boxer.
-His son is former world heavyweight champion, James "Buster" Douglas.
+His son is former undisputed world heavyweight champion, James "Buster" Douglas.

 A native of Columbus, Ohio, Douglas was a contender in the middleweight and light-heavyweight divisions during the 1970s, fighting such opponents as Bennie Briscoe, Marvin Johnson and Matthew Saad Muhammad.
 He retired in 1980 with a record of 41-16-1.

 Douglas was trained by fellow Ohio native Gary H. Brown, who is a former professional boxer.